dhbmarcos/elementa/README.md

 Use the `id` attributes in your template to bind properties from the custom tag attributes.
 For example, the `title` attribute of `<card>` will populate the `<h1 id="title"></h1>` element inside the template.

+Use the `tag` attributes in your template to define the root element of the template.

 Use the `inner` id to render child elements inside the template at position specified.
 If you not specify `inner`, the children will be appended to the end of the template.

 ## JavaScript API